Board of Trustees Policy

 - Receiving a failing grade for the course.

-- Receiving an XF grade for the course (a permanent notation of academic misconduct on the student’s transcript).
+- Receiving an XF grade for the course, a notation of academic misconduct on the student’s

 - Other appropriate consequences.

 The Vice President of Academic Affairs/Provost may impose additional consequences in extenuating circumstances.
-Before imposing consequences, the Vice President of Academic Affairs/Provost will consult with the faculty member and appropriate administrator/s.
+Before imposing consequences, the Vice President of Academic Affairs/Provost will consult with the faculty member and appropriate administrator/s, and clinical site representatives, if applicable.
 These consequences may include one or more of the following.

 - Being expelled from the student’s program.